 Egg Donation: From the Donor’s Perspective

 But hope makes its way in the form of a woman who is willing to provide them with eggs to give them a chance……their egg donor!
-She could be a friend, a family member or someone anonymous, but the couple needs be careful in choosing the egg donor.
+She could be a friend, a family member, or someone anonymous, but the couple needs are careful in choosing the egg donor.

 Who is eligible to become an egg donor?